rubenvanassche/City-Simulator/README.md

 - Repair buildings when they have lost HP
 - Start a robbery
 - Let a police truck drive to a shop where there is robbery
-- Write the output from the siumaltion to file
+- Write the output from the siumaltion to a file

 ## Requirements
 City Simulator can be build on any system with: